 The overwhelming popularity of Instagram has spurred all kinds of secondary markets, ready to transform Instagram images into other things (canvas prints ready to hang, tee shirts, coffee mugs, etc.); to sell Instagram images to businesses; and to monitize the Instagram phenomenon by any means possible.
 Purchased in 2012 by Facebook for a reported 1 billion dollars, one can safely speculate that the monetizing of Instagram will only grow, and that Instagram users will need to scramble to stay abreast of changes in Instagram terms of service.

 So, what do I think of Instagram after about a few short months of immersion?
 I like the diversity, weirdness, banality, creativity, and monumental size of Instagram.
+There's something about Instagram that captures something larger than just what's being depicted or commented on in individual images.
+Like many art forms, Instagram captures the universal in the particulars.
+Individual Instagram images convey our collective interests, experiences, stories, and values.
 While critics decry Instagrammer bad behaviors, and the pointlesness and redundancy of much of what gets posted to Instagram, my own forays into Instagram-world give me pause for appreciation and even awe of this vibrant, unwieldy community.
 I also like my own little corner of Instagram.
 I follow about 100 people, only about half of whom I know, and I am similarly followed.
 I enjoy some of the images I see, and I study and learn from others.
 And I just love getting Instagram hearts!
 At first glance, a sense of affiliation within the Instagram community or any particular Instagram hashtag group seemed incomprehensible to me.
 There's just too much, it's all quite diffused, and connections amongst Instagrammers seem nebulous and opaque.
 Yet, within my own tiny little circle of follows, followers, and hearts, I both seek and sense a loose connection to my own little Instagram network.
 One can only conclude that this feeling is similar for other Instagrammers.
 So in summary, I see tremendous potential in/with/through Instagram for creative personal expression, social commentary, fun, experimentation, exploration, connecting, and learning...all of which are good ingredients for art education

 p.s., - you, mean it!